Ephesians 1:3–14

 If Students Haven't Prepared Do not shame them.
 Simply say:

-"No problem — everything we need is right in front of us.
+"No problem.
+Everything we need is right here in front of us.
 The article and podcast will still be there this week.
-Let's work through the text together."
+Let's dive in together."

 "Any reactions from the article or podcast?
 Any guardrail that already feels familiar — or one that confused you?"